AlteredMinds/Flowers-by-Irene/README.md

 For immediate access to case files, input your agent ID and clearance code via the secure login portal.
 Unauthorized attempts will be logged.
 ```

+Alternatively, remove `style="display:none"` to display the button.

 ---

 ## 4. Directory Enumeration

-There seems to be a login portal, let’s see if we can find it by enumerating the hidden directories:
+The message indicates there is a login portal, let’s see if we can discover it by enumerating the hidden directories:

 ```bash
 gobuster dir -u http://192.168.1.111:8080 -w /usr/share/wordlists/dirb/big.txt